att/ast/CONTRIBUTING.md

 ### Installing the Reformatting Tools

-To install the reformatting tool on Mac OS X using HomeBrew:
+To install the reformatting tool on macOS using HomeBrew:

 ```sh
 brew install clang-format